Behavioral Differences

 Sign-extending right shift.shr_arithmetic::<N>()

 The vast majority of magetypes operations are fully portable with identical semantics.
-The differences listed above are the complete set.
+The floating-point edge cases listed above affect only NaN, signed zero, and near-zero cancellation scenarios.

 Found an error or it needs a clarification?
 Open an issue on GitHub.